LoKe220723/Movie-Recommendation-System-/README.md

 Collaborative Filtering (Memory-based) using Cosine Similarity or Pearson Correlation to find similar users and recommend movies based on ratings.

 Content-Based Filtering using genres to recommend similar movies.

-Evaluation

-Tested recommendations with sample users to ensure meaningful outputs